 Grounded, sophisticated, joyfully holistic models of living beautifully and harmoniously under One-Planet conditions have become readily available.

 I described earlier my own elemental journey into simplicity and spoke of sacrifices and the necessity to step radically and resolutely into a new way of being, but I don’t hold that this step needs to be harsh and unpleasant.
-Yes, there are sacrifices to make and addictions to kick, but in material terms we are sufficiently resourced to make the transition in a graceful way if we chose to, and to touch down onto the paradise earth in vibrant colour and health and joy.
+We are sufficiently resourced to make the transition in a graceful way if we chose to, and to touch down onto the paradise earth in vibrant colour and health and joy.

-In almost every area of life we are blessed with access to detailed knowledge and to people with practical mastery of deeply wise and wonderful ways of embodying as a healthy human being upon this wild earth.
+In almost every area of life we are blessed with access to detailed knowledge and to people with practical mastery of deeply wise and wonderful ways of being a healthy human being upon this beautiful earth.
 And these ways necessarily harmonise with what the living earth needs from us in order to recover from the ravages of a wayward civilisation.

 Indigenous, earth-loving wisdom traditions are reaching out from every continent to enable living teachings of how to walk a path of sacred guardianship to reach us who need to remember these ways.

 Methods for growing abundant vibrant organic food in co-operation with nature have been remembered and others developed, and these are already being implement at community-scale and beyond.
 Combining indigenous wisdoms with modern techniques and bringing together an unprecedented diversity of crops and varieties from around the world, they enable us to grow what we need without excessive toil and in co-operatin with the earth for perhaps the first time in history.
 At the same time we have a refined, holistic understanding of exactly what nutrition and exercise and playful movement our bodies need in order to thrive and be full of energy and light.